 Baldur’s Gate 3 features a detailed character creator that you can use to customize the appearance of your protagonist.
 Players can select the race, sub-race, class, background, and more for their character.
 Larian Studios claims to have scanned “over 40 people of different ages and ethnicity” for Baldur’s Gate 3.
 This means that players will only be able to pick from a handful of faces for each race, but each face will be lifelike in a way that can be hard to capture in a more robust character creator.
 The playable classes in Baldur’s Gate 3 are based on the D&D core rulebook and are as follows:

-Players can also select from any one of the following nine races to play as:
+Players can also select from any one of the following eleven races to play as:

 Baldur's Gate gameplay mechanics